sakomws/ai-workshop/sessions/03_flox_rethinking_dev_envs/README.md

 tree .flox
 ```
 We've been modifying our environment imperatively using "install" commands.
-Let's edit our environment declaratively:
+Let's edit our environment declaratively using `micro`:
 ```bash
 export EDITOR="micro"